I don't own these characters; Disney does.

 "I would conquer a dozen galaxies for a companion such as her.
 A wicked wit and sharpened skill.
 Worlds would bow at our feet," he commented and slowly licked his lips.
 Best of all, he would never have to hear about the Great Blue again.

-What his demon-warrior and the divine redhead had that did seem to be absent from the monkey-boy was brains.
+What his demon-warrior and the divine redhead had that seemed to be absent from the monkey-boy was brains.
 Watching them as often as he did, he had come to see they were both highly intelligent and quick with their minds in several ways, be they smart remarks or rapid solutions.
 They were not only quick on their feet, but also capable solving long, drawn out problems; the redhead actually seemed more comfortable with the former than the later, he noted sometime ago.
-He was certain that the redhead would have made an excellent soldier for the Lorwardian army, but he knew that she would never serve.
+He was certain the redhead would have made an excellent soldier for the Lorwardian army, but he knew she would never serve.
 That fact saved her from his obsession.

 He was interested in the demon amongst them.
 Somewhere along the line, he recognized that a passing curiosity that stemmed from a mistake led him to a place of longing.
 He had only wondered how a Lorwardian child had gotten to such a distant planet.
-After he realized that she was not a child, he began to wonder why she was green when it was not a common skin tone among Earth-ers.
+After he realized she was not a child, he began to wonder why she was green when it was not a common skin tone among Earth-ers.
 In fact, he did his research and found that only two people of Earth were green: Shego and some asparagus woman.
 Two out six billion was a stat that stuck out.

 It had all gone down hill from there.
 He watched their battle.
 He then scanned the Earth "Internet" for more.
 The Internet gave him almost endless streams of video and information to devour, and devour he did, like a starving man at a feast.
-He now had favorite shots of her, favorite lines, and even questions that he wanted to ask.
+He now had favorite shots of her, favorite lines, and even questions he wanted to ask.
 More than requests, he had proposals.
 He wanted to suggest things to her.

 "Surely she would have no objection to ruling a planet or two with me.
-I know it appeals to her," he mumbled to himself as he searched the internet for anything new on the emerald-fire demon.
+I know it appeals to her," he mumbled to himself as he searched the Internet for anything new on the emerald-fire demon.

 He grumbled deep within his chest as his search came up in vain.
 There were no new interesting items about Shego.
 The last worthwhile thing she had done, in his opinion, was aid in his defeat.
 Other than that, there were things about her showing up at restaurants or other places with Drakken.
 It had been months by Earth-time and Shego had not done anything exciting.
 She had not faced off with the redheaded goddess.

 "Something's wrong," he considered.
 He could not see a reason why Shego was not out doing what she usually did.
 He knew fighting was in her blood and conquest was her destiny.
+Why was she not acting on it?

 Shego groaned into a cushion from her place on her large sofa.
 She was covered in a thick, black terrycloth bathrobe.
 There was a half-eaten grilled cheese on her coffee table with an empty beer can that had a hole in the middle.
-She belched loudly; the sound echoed off the walls, even though they were far apart.
+She belched loudly.
+The sound echoed off the walls, even though they were far apart.
 It was so quiet in the house that it was possible to hear footsteps echo.
-Shego swore that she could hear a sheet of paper hit the floor in her kitchen, which was located on the floor below her.
+Shego swore she could hear a sheet of paper hit the floor in her kitchen, which was located on the floor below her.

 Her eyes fell into the direction of the television.
 She considered watching, but the remote was not in her line of vision, so she decided to hell with it.
 She settled on watching her partially eaten lunch on the table, which was in arm's reach.

 Shego could have reached out and grabbed her sandwich to at least finish it, but she figured, why bother?
-She was tempted to claw her eyes out, but then again, the thought of reaching that high…just for some eyes.
+She was tempted to claw her eyes out, but then again, the thought of reaching that high… just for some eyes.
 Not worth it.
 Nothing was worth it.
 Nothing mattered.

 "Well, if it isn't the alien pigeon.
 Here for another ass-kicking?"
 Shego inquired with a wicked smirk as she took in the huge frame of Warhok.
 Her insides quivered and she was not sure what she wanted to do first, trade insults or get right to fighting.
 So many choices!

 "What the hell is this you're living in?"
-Warhok demanded to know as he glanced around the massive home.
+Warhok demanded as he glanced around the massive home.
 It felt big even to him, but he did not respect the size.
 He did not respect the décor.
 He did not respect any part of it since it meant that his demon-warrior was settling.
 Warriors were not supposed to settle.

 "In the civilized world, we call it a house.
 Similar to the caves you live in, except with hot water, heat, and comfort," she remarked and shivers went down her spine.
 Oh, that felt good to say!
 Sure, it was a bit cheesy, but it still felt good.
 She needed to do it more often while she had the chance.